 Clark University Recycling Guidelines

-Sustainable Clark Recycles: Paper, Cardboard, Metal & Glass Containers and ALL Plastics #1 - #7.
+Sustainable Clark Recycles: Paper, Cardboard, Metal & Glass, Electronics, Batteries, Styrofoam and ALL Plastics #1 - #7.

 Not only is recycling good for the environment and the economy, it's actually illegal not to recycle most of these things!
 Plus Clark gets direct financial benefit from managing recycleables as the valuable commodities they are.
 Many other things can be donated or recycled.
 See the list below for more than 20 other categories & information.

 Of course, recycling comes last on the list: Reduce, Reuse, Recycle.
 Please donate any and all gently-used unwanted items to the Clark Community Thrift Store.
 They will find a good home, benefit sustaianbility and student run ventures, build local economies, and you will get a store discount coupon!
 And Rethink ways you can Reduce: consider packaging when you purchase, bring a cloth bag or just carry a few items, request that on-line shipments be packed in recycled paper - just a few examples!

 Recycling bins for mixed clean paper and plastic/metal/glass are located throughout the Clark campus in residence halls, academic buildings, administrative offices, and common areas.
 Compost bins for organic materials are located in the UC and some residential halls.
 Faculty and staff offices are provided blue deskside bins for paper and are welcome to designate a box or trash can for recycling plastic/metal/glass - custodians will collect and consolidate recyclables in the building's central recycling area.

 Please use the recycling bins!
 You know it's the right thing to do!
 A recycling bin is never very far away.